getoptimum/docs/docs/learn/overview/p2p.md

 2. **Storage**: Valid shards are added to the node's shard set for that message
 3. **Decoding Attempt**: If the node has collected `k` or more linearly independent shards, it attempts to decode the original message
 4. **Forwarding Logic**:
-   * **From Publisher**: Shards received directly from the publisher are forwarded immediately to all mesh peers
+   * **From Publisher**: Coded shards received directly from the publisher are forwarded immediately to all mesh peers
    * **From Intermediate Nodes**: If the node has more than a threshold number of shards (`ForwardShardThreshold`), it creates a new recoded shard and forwards it to mesh peers

 ### Control Messages

 OptimumP2P uses control messages similar to [GossipSub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) to optimize traffic:

-* **IDONTWANT**: Announced when a node has successfully decoded a message, preventing peers from sending more shards for that message
+* **IDONTWANT**: Announced when a node has successfully decoded a message, preventing peers from sending more coded shards for that message
-* **IHAVE**: Announces that a node has a complete message and can provide shards to other nodes
+* **IHAVE**: Announces that a node has a complete message and can provide coded shards to other nodes
-* **IWANT**: Requests additional shards for a message that hasn't been fully decoded
+* **IWANT**: Requests additional coded shards for a message that hasn't been fully decoded
 * **GRAFT/PRUNE**: Manages mesh topology similar to [GossipSub](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub)

 ## Configuration Parameters